-This guide applies to iOS, iPadOS, and tvOS devices
+This guide applies to iOS devices, iPadOS devices, and Apple TV

 This Library Item requires supervision.